FLOIP/flow-spec/layers/blocks-3.md

 ### Detailed Behaviour

-* `offline`: This block first queries the device's in-built GPS capability to return the current GPS location of the device.
+* `OFFLINE`: This block first queries the device's in-built GPS capability to return the current GPS location of the device.
 If the device is not GPS capable, the block presents the user with a map and waits for them to choose their location.
 If the device is GPS capable but location services are disabled, the device may prompt the user to enable location services.
-This block then waits to receive a location via manual selection or from the location service that meets the accuracy threshold.  \(No selection provided or unable to capture the required accuracy: proceed through the error exit.\)
+This block then waits to receive a location via manual selection or from the location service that meets the accuracy threshold.  \(No selection provided or unable to capture the required accuracy: proceed through the default exit.\)
-* `rich_messaging`: This block prompts the Contact for permission to access their location from their device, or choose a location manually, and waits for a compatible response. \(No selection provided or unable to capture the required accuracy: proceed through the error exit.\)
+* `RICH_MESSAGING`: This block prompts the Contact for permission to access their location from their device, or choose a location manually, and waits for a compatible response. \(No selection provided or unable to capture the required accuracy: proceed through the default exit.\)

 ### Output behaviour